 In the NYFed survey conducted during the November 2009-January 2010 period, we asked individuals whether they had made any changes to their retirement account contributions over the past year.
-As reported in Table 10, while 11% of all individuals increased their contributions and 3% started contributing to a retirement account (including defined contribution and IRAs) for the first time, 12% decreased their contributions, 16% stopped contributing all together and 11% prematurely withdrew funds from their accounts.
-Those who increased their allocations did so by a median amount of \$100 per month, while those who decreased their allocations did so by a median amount of \$150 per month.
-19
+As reported in Table 10, while 11% of all individuals increased their contributions and 3% started contributing to a retirement account (including Defined Contribution accounts and IRAs) for the first time, 12% decreased their contributions, 16% stopped contributing all together and 11% prematurely withdrew funds from their accounts.
+Those who increased their allocations did so by a median amount of \$100 per month, while those who decreased their allocations did so by a median amount of \$150 per month.20

-18 For example, the NIPA measure includes income and outlays of non-profit organizations.
+19 For example, the NIPA measure includes income and outlays of non-profit organizations.

-Not only do more individuals appear to have reduced their contributions to retirement accounts than increased contributions, more individuals also seem to have withdrawn funds from other savings accounts (including checking, savings and money market accounts) than to have added funds to them.
-The proportions of individuals who reported that they in total withdrew funds during the past year from their checking, savings and money market accounts exceeded the proportions of respondents who reported that on net they had added funds to each of these accounts.
-In contrast approximately equal proportions reported that they in total had added funds to their stock market accounts, as had withdrawn funds from stock market accounts.
+Not only did more individuals report reducing their contributions to retirement accounts than increasing their contributions, more individuals also report having withdrawn funds from other savings accounts (including checking, savings and money market accounts) than having added funds to them.
+The proportions of individuals who reported that they on net withdrew funds during the past year from their checking, savings and money market accounts exceeded the proportions of respondents who reported that on net they had added funds to each of these accounts.
+In contrast approximately equal proportions reported that they on net had added funds from stock market accounts, as had withdrawn funds from stock market accounts.
 All together 25% of individuals said they had added more than they used up of their total other (non-retirement) savings during the past year, with a median net annual increase of \$5,000.
-However, 38% reported that actually used up more than they added, with a median reduction of \$3,500.
-Our survey evidence therefore provides little support for the conjecture that households overall increased their saving by contributing more to their retirement and savings accounts.
+However, 38% reported that they actually used up more than they added, with a median reduction of \$3,500.
+Our survey evidence therefore provides little support for the conjecture that households increased their saving by contributing more to their retirement and savings accounts.